Boat Storage

 Preparing your Boat for Winter or Long-Term Storage

-If you live in an area of the country where the climate gets cold from October through April, it’s important to winterize your boat before putting it into an indoor or outdoor parking unit.
+If you live in an area of the country where the climate gets cold from October through April, it’s key to winterize your boat before putting it into an indoor or outdoor parking unit.
 This information on the proper way to prepare your boat can also apply to owners in warmer locations who plan to use outdoor boat storage for extended periods of time.
 By preparing your boat for storage, you can avoid damage to the boat’s internal or external components.

 Step 1: Be sure to clean your Boat

-Step 3: Remove Your Boat’s Battery
+Step 4: Remove Your Boat’s Battery

-Step 4: Put a Cover or Slip on Your Boat
+Step 5: Put a Cover or Slip on Your Boat

 Find the Best Boat Self Storage Unit Option